A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 The size of your reservoir is obviously dependent on the weather patterns.
 Countries with a very short, wet season will need larger storage capacity which comes at a greater cost.

 We decided on a roughly 25,000 litre tank; it's four metres in diameter, by two deep.
-That's enough to last about three months, if conservatively used during the dry periods.
+That's enough to last about three months, if conservatively used during the dry periods, assuming there is zero precipitation; usually we have some rainfall in winter.

 Safety is a feature too; our reservoir is immediately adjacent to the children's swings.
 You don't want to have a tragedy.
 Heavy concrete weights or a locking system is vital to keep inquisitive kids firmly out.